sgress454/sails-hook-autoreload/README.md

 [Sails JS](http://sailsjs.org) hook to autoreload controllers, models, services and locales when changed.

 This hook is to help with situations where you are rapidly prototyping/tinkering with app code and don't want to have to keep quitting/restarting Sails to see your changes.
-It is not intended to be used in a production environment.
+It is not intended to be used in a production environment.  _It also may not work properly in conjunction with other Sails plugins, especially ones that operate on models or watch for file changes!_

 ##### _Can't I just use [`forever`](https://github.com/foreverjs/forever) or [`nodemon`](https://github.com/remy/nodemon) or [insert daemon here] to do this_?